List of Germans in the NHL

 As of February 2025, there were seven Germans playing in the NHL, or roughly 1% of players.
 Orest Romashyna was drafted by the Boston Bruins with the third overall pick in the 1963 NHL amateur draft, the joint-highest a German player has ever been drafted (sharing the honor with Leon Draisaitl and Tim Stützle).
 In the process, Romashyna became the first German ever drafted, but never played a game in the league.
 The first German to appear in a game was Udo Kießling, suiting up for the Minnesota North Stars.
 His first and only appearance came in a game on 13 March 1982.

 The following year, Uwe Krupp was drafted by the Buffalo Sabres with the 124th overall pick.
-Krupp would become the first German to have a substantial NHL career, appearing in 729 games on the roster of Buffalo, the New York Islanders, Quebec Nordiques, Colorado Avalanche, Detroit Red Wings, and Atlanta Thrashers between the 1986-87 and the 2002-03 seasons.
-Krupp was also the first German to win the Stanley Cup, scoring the game-winning goal for the Avalanche in Game 4 of the 1996 Stanley Cup Finals.
+Krupp would become the first German to have a substantial NHL career, appearing in 729 games on the roster of Buffalo, the New York Islanders, Quebec Nordiques, Colorado Avalanche, Detroit Red Wings, and Atlanta Thrashers between the 1986–87 and the 2002–03 seasons.
+Krupp was also the first German to win the Stanley Cup, scoring the game-winning goal for the Avalanche in Game 4 of the 1996 Stanley Cup Final.
 The goal, coming in the third overtime period, clinched the win and the series sweep.
 Krupp won the championship one more time, the second with the Detroit Red Wings in 2002, to become the first German to win it twice.
 However, Krupp's name only appears on the cup once, as he only played eight games that season and did not appear in the finals.
 Another German was guaranteed the cup after Christian Ehrhoff of the Vancouver Canucks and Dennis Seidenberg's Boston Bruins met in the 2011 finals.
 Despite being the third German to win the Stanley Cup (after Krupp and Seidenberg), Tom Kühnhackl became the first player to take the trophy to Germany following his 2016 win with the Pittsburgh Penguins.
 Nico Sturm lifted the Cup with the Colorado Avalanche in 2022 and the Florida Panthers in 2025, joining Krupp and Kühnhackl as two-time winners.